Writing JSON with the JSONTemplater

 art-expression.png

-This template will build the array of art installation data, with each FME feature being turned into a piece of JSON matching this pattern.
+This template will build an array of art installation data, with each FME feature converted into a JSON object matching this pattern.
 Click OK.

 9. View the Results

-Run the workspace and inspect the Output port of the JSONTemplater.
-You should see all the neighborhoods combined into one JSON document matching our goal template in the attribute _result.
+Run the workspace and inspect the JSONTemplater's Output port.
+You should see all the neighborhoods combined into a single JSON document, matching our goal template in the _result attribute.
 Click the ellipse [...] button next to the cell in the Table View of Visual Preview to view the full value.
 However, this JSON is quite hard to read as it is not pretty-printed:

 json-minified.png